xtracthub/abyss/README.md

         - ~~Results can just be returned via funcX and will reduce in significantly less overhead from using SQS~~
 - Handle crawl fails
     - Perhaps add a secondary entry in metadata dictionaries for failed paths
+- Determine if we want to use groups
+    - Groups can be determined post crawl since only file names are used to determine group membership.
+    - There is no real reason to process groups as one unit (if they are even processed at all).